• Skip to primary navigation

 • Break cinnamon sticks into chunks.
 In your blender, blend the cinnamon and cardamom.

-• Using a vegetable grater, grate nutmeg into powder on a bowl
+• Using a vegetable grater, grate nutmeg into powder

 • Sift the blended cinnamon and cardamom using a mesh strainer then mix it with grated nutmeg and ginger powder.
 Store in an air-tight jar.
 Prepare this mix the day before.